How distant geopolitical events can affect corporate financial disclosures and investor risk

 The Semiconductor Squeeze

 When tensions rise in East Asia, companies like Apple, NVIDIA, and Intel don't just mention "supply chain risks" in passing.
-They dedicate entire paragraphs to explaining how their dependence on Taiwan Semiconductor Manufacturing Company (TSMC) could crater their business if geopolitical tensions escalate.
+They dedicate entire paragraphs to explaining how their dependence on Taiwan Semiconductor Manufacturing Company (TSMC) could affect their business if geopolitical tensions escalate.
+According to the Semiconductor Industry Association, TSMC manufactures over 90% of the world's most advanced semiconductors (SIA, 2024), making this concentration risk material for a significant portion of the technology sector.

 What it looks like in a 10-K:* "Our business depends on third-party foundries, primarily located in Asia, including Taiwan.
 Any disruption to these facilities due to natural disasters, political instability, or military conflict could materially impact our ability to meet customer demand and could result in significant revenue loss."*